sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Configuration read from local manager.
+:Message: Process state read for "%(path)s" from manager API.
-:Groups: administration, success, local-manager
+:Groups: administration, informational, local-manager
 :From version: 2.1.0
-:To version: None
 :Description: None
+:Data:
+  :path: The part of the process that was accessed.